ladderlogix/Bird_With_MakeCode/README.md

 I published my code for this to this [https://github.com/SGlombicki/MicroBit-A-B-Key-mapped](https://github.com/SGlombicki/MicroBit-A-B-Key-mapped) GitHub repo

+## Me trying to make this with an ardunio
+I will try to make this using and arduio i will post the repo when i am done

 ## Blocks preview

 This image shows the blocks code from the last commit in master.